ruppinCgroup58/Mediquick/README.md

 ## Features
 - **Dynamic Exam Generation:** The system generates exams based on the intern's performance, adapting the difficulty level to the user's current proficiency.
 - **AI-Powered Question Creation:** New questions are generated using artificial intelligence to continually enhance the question bank.
-- **AI-Powered Question Similarity Check:** A unique feature that evaluates the similarity between questions and returns the five most similar questions to the one being evaluated, helping interns understand different variations of similar concepts.
+- **AI-Powered Question Similarity Check:** A unique feature that evaluates the similarity between questions and returns the five most similar questions to the one being evaluated, helping thr admin find similar questions and avoid duplications.
 - **Progress Tracking:** Interns can monitor their preparation process and receive detailed feedback on their strengths and areas for improvement.
 - **Collaborative Learning:** A built-in forum allows interns to engage in discussion and share knowledge.